-- 2 Make sure you have the Ethernet WAN port connected to a MODEM or Router. - 3 Make sure you converted LAN port number four as WAN.
-Click Enable in Network Setting > Broadband > Ethernet WAN screen. - 4 Make sure you configured a proper EthernetWAN interface (Network Setting > Broadband screen) with the Internet account information provided by your ISP and that it is enabled. - 5 Check that the WAN interface you are connected to is in the same interface group as the Ethernet connection (Network Setting > Interface Group). - If you set up a WAN connection using bridging service, make sure you turn off the DHCP feature in the LAN screen to have the clients get WAN IP addresses directly from your ISP's DHCP server.
+- 2 Make sure you have the Ethernet WAN port connected to a Modem or Router. - 3 Make sure you configured a proper Ethernet WAN interface (Network Setting > Broadband screen) with the Internet account information provided by your ISP and that it is enabled. - 4 Check that the WAN interface you are connected to is in the same interface group as the Ethernet connection (Network Setting > Interface Grouping). - If you set up a WAN connection using bridging service, make sure you turn off the DHCP feature in the LAN screen to have the clients get WAN IP addresses directly from your ISP's DHCP server.